PVedernikov/SPBall/README.md

 # SPBall
-html volleyball game written in 2014
+Volleyball game written using C++ in 2005, and then rewritten using JavaScript in 2014